afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-max-subscribe-id format title="MOQT MAX_SUBSCRIPTION_ID Message"}

-* Subscription ID: The new Maximum Subscription ID for the session.
-If a
+* Subscription ID: The new Maximum Subscriber-Chosen Subscription ID for the
-  Subscription ID {{message-subscribe-req}} equal or larger than this is
+  session.
+If a Subscription ID {{message-subscribe-req}} equal or larger than
-  received by the publisher that sent the MAX_SUBSCRIPTION_ID, the publisher
+  this is received by the publisher that sent the MAX_SUBSCRIPTION_ID, the
-  MUST close the session with an error of 'Too Many Subscribes'.
+  publisher MUST close the session with an error of 'Too Many Subscriptions'.

 MAX_SUBSCRIPTION_ID is similar to MAX_STREAMS in ({{?RFC9000, Section 4.6}}),
 and similar considerations apply when deciding how often to send